formlio/forml/docs/platform.rst

        (contextual :ref:`feed selection <feed-selection>` is then performed at runtime).

 ``<instance alias>``:
-    Each of the individual provider config instances is identified using its arbitrary *alias*.
-    This alias can also be used later to explicitly choose some particular config instance when triggering an execution (ie using the ``-R`` :ref:`CLI <platform-cli>` argument).
+    Each of the individual provider configuration instances is identified using its arbitrary *alias*.
+This alias can also be used later to explicitly choose some particular configuration instance when triggering an execution (i.e. using the ``-R`` :ref:`CLI <platform-cli>` argument).

 ``<provider reference>``:
     Each configuration instance must point to its :ref:`provider implementation <provider>` using